A Design Thinking Approach to CX with Kris Featheringham

 Kris Featheringham: (08:59)

-There’s five steps to the design thinking process and I can go over them a little bit more in detail, but it’s empathise, define, ideate, prototype, and test.
+There’s five steps to the design thinking process and I can go over them a little bit more in detail, but it’s empathize, define, ideate, prototype, and test.
 And then it sounds very linear, but honestly it’s a bowl of spaghetti because it just, there’s so much going on and you’re doing this concurrently with trying to do so many things that you might kind of go from one to the other back to the beginning, so forth.
 But it’s really about truly understanding who you’re trying to solve the problem for, whether it’s an internal employee on a technology application, whether it’s a piece of sporting equipment for some end-user playing little league, who knows?
 But that building of the empathy is really the root of it all.

 Gabe Larsen: (09:45)

 Yeah.
 Well, yeah, let’s double click and you can take us through a hypothetical example.
 I’d love to hear about how you kind of explain or double click on some of these steps.
-So you were just talking about empathising, what does that mean?
+So you were just talking about empathizing, what does that mean?
 How do you do it?
 Give me an example.

 Kris Featheringham: (10:00)

-So really what empathise means is you really just understand your user’s needs.
+So really what empathize means is you really just understand your user’s needs.
 All right, what is it like to be that person?
 And that person in the design thinking world is called a persona.
 And you build that persona through really just getting to know the person, getting to know what it is that they do each and every day.
 And it may even be outside of the domain you work in.
 So it’s like when they wake up, what’s the first thing they think about in the day?
 What is their life like?
 All right.
 You really want to kind of understand really the day in and day out of that person.
 And then you might go in there and honestly you might just interview them and ask them questions.
 You might walk them through various exercises of building a journey, and we could talk forever on journeys.
 Maybe we’ll talk another day about that.
 But you might shadow the person during their workday to understand what it is they do because when you sit there and just talk face to face with the person, they might be able to tell you a few things here and there, but you’re not going to pick up the same true sentiment and the understanding of the day in the life of that person without just watching them do their job.

 Gabe Larsen: (11:06)